Edgemoor Neighborhood

 after this economic downturn is over.

-CSN: Brad Rose:
+CSN: Brad

-The CSN meeting is next week.
-He
+Rose: The CSN meeting is next week.
+He will bring up the CSN website proposal

-for Chuckanut Ridge to neighborhood residents.
+& how to present the EIS information for Chuckanut Ridge to neighborhood

-there will be no primary for that seat.
+If there are only 2 candidates for a seat, there will be no primary for

-Only residents of the ward vote in a primary election; all city residents
+that seat.
+Only residents of the ward vote

-vote for all positions in the general election.
+in a primary election; all city residents vote for all positions in the general

-City council, port commission and county council positions are up for
+and county council positions are up for election.

-schedule for discussion of the Chuckanut Ridge EIS has been set.
-The new EIS was delivered to the city May
+new EIS was delivered to the city May 20.

-20. They are currently reviewing.
-A camera ready version will be ready June 23rd.
+camera ready version will be ready June 23rd.
 Public hearing is scheduled for July 14th

 or 15th.
 The 45 day comment